A Question From an Undergraduate

 What We Know and What We Don't

-Animals aren't humans.
 The goat infraspinatus model doesn't perfectly replicate human supraspinatus biomechanics.
-Whether 4-week and 12-week results translate to human tissue requires clinical trials.
+Whether these results translate to human tissue requires clinical trials.

-Correlation isn't causation.
-We observed compression and fibrocartilage together, but PEEK surface properties and improved fixation stability could also contribute.
+Compression and fibrocartilage appeared together, but PEEK surface properties and improved fixation stability could also contribute.
 Compression is the most parsimonious explanation, but it hasn't been fully isolated.

-Timing may matter.
 One in vitro study found that early compression (Day 1) actually suppressed chondrogenesis, while late compression (Day 21) enhanced it12.
-WingHeal applies compression from day zero — but in vivo conditions are far more complex than a culture dish, and the comparison may not be direct.
+WingHeal applies compression from day zero — in vivo conditions are far more complex than a culture dish, but this is a question worth tracking.

 Give Bone a Wing

-A decade ago, a senior orthopedic researcher reviewing this concept said: "I've tried every approach with stem cells and can't reliably produce fibrocartilage.
+Years ago, a senior orthopedic researcher reviewing this concept said: "The most advanced biological approaches can't reliably produce fibrocartilage.
 A simple washer can't possibly do it."

-That objection was perfectly reasonable — if your assumption is that enthesis regeneration requires directly implanting cells.
-But from first principles, the question isn't "can I make cells produce enthesis?"
-It's "can I create the mechanical conditions for enthesis to regenerate naturally?"
+That objection was perfectly reasonable — if your assumption is that enthesis regeneration requires delivering cells directly.
+But from first principles, the question changes: not "can I make cells produce enthesis?" but "can I create the mechanical conditions for enthesis to regenerate naturally?"

-Stem cell approaches try to bypass the mechanical environment by delivering cells directly.
-WingHeal tries to fix the mechanical environment and let the body's own cells decide what to become.
+Stem cell approaches try to bypass the mechanical environment.
+WingHeal tries to fix it and let the body's own cells decide what to become.

 The animal data suggests the latter is at least worth taking seriously.